1wheel/hot-server/README.md

 Default port is 3989; `hot-server --port=4444` sets the port.

+`hot-server dir=build` set the directory to server.

 ## Is this the right tool for me?

 If you're building an actual webapp, maybe not!
 This is a naive approach to hot reloading that will not work with more complicated code.
-Webpack might be a better option:
+[Webpack](https://webpack.js.org/) or [Parcel](https://parceljs.org/hmr.html) might be a better option:

 - [Webpack Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html)
 - [Live React: Hot Reloading with Time Travel](https://www.youtube.com/watch?v=xsSnOQynTHs)